Bloodborne: The Board Game will challenge you with monsters and mysteries in the gothic world of this classic video game

 Bloodborne is a classic video game from FromSoft that has been around for the last five years.
 Many have praised Bloodborne for being a gothic masterpiece, so the powers that be decided to turn it into a board game!
 We bought this game for the miniatures.
 I mean, they are absolutely fantastic miniatures.
-If you just want to see the mini’s I would recommend jumping over to my original post on the game.
+If you just want to see the mini I would recommend jumping over to my original post on the game.
 But, to my delight, the minis are not the only part of the game!
-This game in intense, engaging, and I am constantly looking forward to my next session.
+This game is intense and engaging, and I am constantly looking forward to my next session.

 This is a general overview to provide context for the review, not an in-depth how to play.
 Some rules may be glossed over or missing.

 Bloodborne: The Board game is made for one to four players.
 The game is fully cooperative with your and the other players join together to discover and complete the story.